CrunchyData/postgres-operator/docs/content/tutorial/update-cluster.md

 Diving into the tag a bit further, you will notice the `13.3-0` portion.
 This represents the Postgres minor version (`13.3`) and the patch number of the release `0`.
 If the patch number is incremented (e.g. `13.3-1`), this means that the container is rebuilt, but there are no changes to the Postgres version.
 If the minor version is incremented (e.g. `13.4-0`), this means that the is a newer bug fix release of Postgres within the container.

-To update the image, you just need to modify the the `spec.image` field with the new image reference, e.g.
+To update the image, you just need to modify the `spec.image` field with the new image reference, e.g.

 ```
 spec:
   image: registry.developers.crunchydata.com/crunchydata/crunchy-postgres-ha:centos8-13.3-0
 ```

-You can apply the the changes using `kubectl apply`.
+You can apply the changes using `kubectl apply`.
 Similar to the rolling update example when we [resized the cluster]({{< relref "./resize-cluster.md" >}}), the update is first applied to the Postgres replicas, then a controlled switchover occurs, and the final instance is updated.

 For the `hippo` cluster, you can see the status of the rollout by running the command below: